 It illustrates new life as a Christian.
 When you go under the water, it’s a picture of your old self being washed away.
 As a Christian, your old life is gone, and you’re a brand new person.

 Baptism doesn’t make you a believer.
 It shows that you already are.

 teaches us that we are saved by faith, not by any action on our part.

 Baptism isn’t required for salvation; it’s a symbol that it has already happened.

 Infant Baptism or Dedication

 We understand the Scripture to teach that only professing believers qualify for baptism.
 Baptism does not make you a believer, rather it shows that you already believe.
-Covenant does do baby dedications.
-A baby dedication is a two-fold commitment.
+Covenant does baby dedications.
+A baby dedication is a commitment.
 It’s a commitment on behalf of the parents to raise the child in a Christian home, teaching and training them to follow Christ.
 It’s also a commitment for the church to assist the parents in raising their children in a Godly environment.